NetworkGradeLinux/mion-docs/docs/Documentation/profiles.md

 ```shell
 ./scripts/build.py -M <MACHINE> -S <SYSTEM PROFILE> -A <APPLICATION PROFILE>
 # OR
 ./scripts/build.py -M <MACHINE> -T <SYSTEM PROFILE>:<APPLICATION PROFILE>
 ```
 The `-T` argument can be more than once, where after each `-T`, a set can be specified.

-Keep an eye out for other relationships that may exist:
+More interdependent relationships also exist:

 **mion ONIE installer for ONLPV2  = { (guest, mion-guest-onlpv2),
                                    (mion-native-onie, mion-host-onie-onlpv2)}**